the pest flies invading your home

 Source: Dark, moist areas are breeding grounds for fungus and, in turn, for Fungus Gnats.
 The larvae feed on fungus growing in soil and moist organic matter.
 Damage from these gnats most often occurs in greenhouses or in plant beds.

-Elimination: To eradicate Fungus Gnats, you have to rid your home or yard of the fungus source.
+Elimination: To eradicate Fungus Gnats, you must remove the fungus source from your home or yard.
 Don’t stop looking once you have found one breeding source; in most cases, several breeding sources will be present.
 Keep the source area lit and dry to prevent fungus from growing and spreading.

 Appearance: Small black flies with a thicker section at the very top of the legs.
 Also called “dung flies” because they may breed in animal manure.\